maantjemol/E-meeuw/documentation/webserver.md

 Finally, for the `cookie` variable, we remove the 'id=' to suit our future format purposes.

 ### method Parse_json()
 A method that returns a JSON document in the format of a Python object.
-We utilize the method `json.loads()` to chance the format.
+We utilize the method `json.loads()` to chance the format of the input.

 ## class Route()
 A class to build the route.
-We pass the arguments `webpath` and `localpath`.
+We pass the arguments `webpath`, `localpath`, `contentType` and `auth`, where `ContentType` defaults to "text/html" and `auth` defaults to False.
+`Webpath` refers to XXX and `localpath` refers to XXX.

 ### method Build()
 The class contains the method `build()`.

-`build()` will try to find the HTML file, specified in the `localpath` variable, in the folder `pages`.
-When it does, `build()` will build a HTTP response using the `Response.build()` method with status 200 and the file.
+`build()` will search the folder `pages` for the HTML file specified in the `localpath` variable.
+When we access the file, `build()` will build a HTTP response using the `Response.build()` method with status 200, the file and contentType.
 In case the HTML file is not found, the method will return a response with status 404 and the message 'Not found'.
-Furthermore, the class contains the following methods:

-### method NewRoute()
+## method NewRoute()
-This method will append a new route to a list of routes.
+This method will append a new route to the list of routes created at the top of the file `server_lib.py`.
-The route is created inside the method, using the parameters `webpath` and `localpath`, and then added to the list `routes`.
+The route is created inside the method, using the parameters `webpath`, `localpath`, `contentType` and `auth`, and then added to the list `routes`.

-### method InitializeRoutes() @Different file
-This method will go through all the files in the folder `pages` and initialize the method `NewRoute()` to map the routes to all pages.
-All routes are then added to the list `routes`.

-### method FindFiles()
+## method FindFiles()
-This method will return a list of all the files in a folder.
+This method will return a list of all the files in the folder specified as the argument of this function.
 In order to do this, we initialize the `glob()` method to retrieve the pathnames and add them to the list `files`.
+We then return the list `files`.

+## method FindRoutes()
+This method will compare the route and url to see if they match.
+When the route's `webpath` equals the `url` provided as argument, the method will return the route.
+In case the two do not match, we return the route to our errorpage.

 ## class HTTP_Server @mailserver.py